galawaydude/data-place/000 index/Memory Management.md

 2.  **Compiler:** Translates source code into **assembly code**.
 It performs lexical analysis, syntax analysis, semantic analysis, intermediate code generation, code optimization, and target code generation.
 3.  **Assembly Code:** A low-level programming language that is a symbolic representation of machine code.
 4.  **Assembler:** Translates assembly code into **object code (machine code)**.
 It also builds initial symbol tables and resolves symbolic addresses within the current module.
 5.  **Object Code (Object Modules):** Machine-readable code containing instructions and data, but typically with "placeholder" addresses for external references.
-These are often referred to as relocatable object files.
+These are often referred to as relocatable object files. *we do more on this shit, later*
 6.  **Linker:** Combines multiple object modules (and libraries) into a single **executable file**.
 It resolves external symbol references and performs relocation.
 7.  **Loader:** Loads the executable file into main memory, assigning actual physical addresses, so the CPU can execute it.